penpenps/ARTS/Share/Basic_Annotations_in_Mockito.md

 Moveover, `@InjectMocks` works both for `@Mock` and `@Spy`.

 ## Note
-In order to enable those annotations in Mockit framework, we should init the annotations before all the tests:
+In order to enable those annotations in Mockito framework, we should init the annotations before all the tests:
 ```
 @BeforeClass(alwaysRun=true)
 public void beforeTest(){